jonnor/embeddedml/presentations/FOSDEM2025/proposals.md

 MicroPython is a tiny implementation of Python, designed for very contrained environments such as microcontrollers and embedded devices.
-It can run on devices with a little as 64 kB of RAM and 256 kB of FLASH.
+It can run on devices with as little as 64 kB of RAM and 256 kB of FLASH.
 Over the last 10 years, MicroPython has become a productive development environment and mature platform for firmware development.
-It has been used in a wide range of applications - and has been deployed on everything from smartwatches to medical devices and sattelites.
+It has been used in many applications - and has been deployed on everything from smartwatches to medical devices and satelites.

-In this talk will discuss some of the features of MicroPython and the surrounding ecosystem, with an emphasis on applications for Internet of Things (IoT) sensors.
-This includes the for example: writing efficient code using JIT compilation and C modules, using the built-in file systems, installing packages via package manager, communication over WiFi/Ethernet/BLE/USB/etc, interactive programming via REPL, automated testing on PC and device, and probably some more things.
+There are many features of MicroPython that make it an attractive way of developing firmware, such as: the built-in file systems, first-class package management, built-in communication over WiFi/Ethernet/BLE/USB/etc, interactive programming via REPL, automated testing on PC and device.
+We will introduce these features briefly, and then discuss our favorite feature: the support for C modules, and how it enables building sensor systems that are both computationally efficient and fast to develop.

 ### Outline

+- MicroPython on Embedded Linux.
+Especially for devices with < 512 MB RAM and FLASH, where regular Python.
+For example OpenWRT.
+Gateway type devices, etc.
+For example, GL.iNet Puli (GL-XE300).
+CPU: QCA9531.
+Memory / Storage: DDR2 128MB / NOR Flash 16MB + NAND Flash 128MB.
+GL.inet Mango (GL-MT300N-V2).
+128 MB RAM / 16 MB FLASH.

 ### Key takeaways